Fiori-Tracker/fioritracker.github.io/docs/index.md

     ---

-    Install Fiori Tracker by importing transport requests and following the guide
+    Import the transport requests and follow the guide

     [:octicons-arrow-right-24: Installation](inst.md)